 Domain specific controlled vocabularies might be a wider landscape than ontologies to cover here, hence some more generic vocabulary examples are given.
 Schema.org widely used to build controlled vocabularies, a more specific example is bioschemas.org a collection of specifications that provide guidelines to facilitate a more consistent adoption of schema.org within the life sciences.
 Research vocabularies Australia is a public database of controlled vocabularies, at the time of writing this guide, no specific bioimaging vocabularies were found, maybe that is something you can help with?

 c.
 Storing and publishing metadata

-Activity 1: (Discuss in pairs) Have a look at the metadata stored at Research Data Australia for the 7T Magnetom instrument.
-It contains simple but important public metadata and a PID.
+Activity 1: For discussion.
+Have a look at the metadata stored at Research Data Australia for the 7T Magnetom instrument (CAI, 2017), it contains simple but important public metadata and a PID.

-Here is a suggested list of data best practices to implement to your research outputs.
+Here is a suggested list of data best practices to adopt in your research outputs.
 These will improve data and software reusability by others, which includes yourself in the future.
-Remember, making data available for others to re-use publicly is the goal, but not all data must be shared to all.
+Remember, making data/software available for others to re-use publicly is the goal, but not all data must be shared to all.
 Adding terms and conditions of accessibility is an option to consider.
-To share data, you can make use of public infrastructures already mentioned (section “4.
-Reusable data repositories”) or use your institutionally provided data repository.
+To share data, you can make use of public infrastructures already mentioned (section 4 “Reusable data repositories”) or use your institutionally provided data repository.
 To get started, there are a few things you should keep in mind.

 c.
 Data structures Keep consistent file and folder naming conventions across linked projects.